getbeyondpay/docs/source/index.html.md

 </requestHeader>';
 ```

-Sometimes you may not want to accept payment right away for a transaction, such as when shipping physical goods.
-The normal practice in this scenario is to first authorize a card which will place a hold on the funds, and then to later "capture" that authorization when the order is fulfilled.

-The `SettlementDelay` tag can be added for sale-auth transactions, and designates the number of batch cycles that the authorization remains "open" (or uncaptured).
-If the sale-auth transaction is not captured before completion of the designated number of batches, then the original authorization will be automatically voided and not captured.

-To capture an authorization, simply submit a `RequestType` of `019` for capture, along with passing the reference number of the original authorization as shown here.

 <aside class="notice">
 This capture request and several other API requests described here may take differing credentials in order to authenticate the client.
 All such credentials will be provided by Beyond for testing and production.
 </aside>